pillarsacademy/pillarsacademy.github.io/news/upcoming-events/_posts/2016-03-09-Community-Preschool-Storytime.md

 ---
+layout: default
+---

-##Pillars welcomes community members to bring their children 2.5 - 5 years old to Storytime at Pillars Academy every Wednesday at 10:30am!
+<b>Pillars welcomes community members to bring their children 2.5 - 5 years old to Storytime at Pillars Academy every Wednesday at 10:30am!</b>

 Check out Pillars' Mommy and Me program as well!